openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Setting ``ASPECTS_ENABLE_USER_PII`` to ``True``, then running Tutor init for the Aspects plugin, turns on the ability to send user data to ClickHouse.
 When turned on this populates the ``event_sink.external_id`` and ``event_sink.user_profile`` tables as new users are created.

-However it does not copy over existing users, see "Backfilling Existing Data" below for more information on how to do that.
+However it does not copy over existing users, see :ref:`Backfilling Existing Data` below for more information on how to do that.

 XAPI User Id Type
 -----------------

 By default, xAPI statements are sent with a unique UUID for each individual LMS user.
 This preserves learner privacy in cases where PII is turned off and is the recommended way of running Aspects.
-Other options do exist, see <changing_actor_identifier> for more information.
+Other options do exist, see :ref:`changing_actor_identifier` for more information.

 .. note::
     In Nutmeg there is not xAPI anonymous ID type, therefore Aspects uses the LTI type, resulting in a decrease in privacy guarantees since the LTI identifier may be linked to 3rd party systems or visible in ways that the xAPI ID is not.
 It is up to site operators if this tradeoff is acceptable.
 Additionally, it means that after upgrading from Nutmeg users will begin to get new identifiers, so data will need to be rebuilt from the tracking logs up in order to preserve correctness.